 However, many seasoned hikers still believe that high-top boots are the best footwear for hitting the trails and that a decent amount of ankle support will help lower the risk of sprains and other ankle injuries.

 Many other hikers feel like letting the ankle move around when hiking helps strengthen the ankles, preventing injury, not so much the actual hiking boot.

-Because there are so many varied opinions, it can be difficult to decide what to do, and most of the time, it comes down to the hiker’s personal preference and comfort level when deciding whether or not to wear hiking boots.
+Because there are so many varied opinions, it can be difficult to decide what to do, and most of the time, it comes down to the hiker’s personal preference and comfort level when deciding whether or not to wear hiking boots or hiking shoes.

 Additionally, a medical study found no discernible difference between low-cut trail runners and high-top boots in terms of impact.

 Is Hiking Bad For Your Ankles?